GAJimmyMoy/DreamMeals/README.md

 ## Project Description

-User clicks on a button to get a random pokemon
+User clicks on a button to get a random Pokemon.
-Random pokemon biography of the initial abilities shown with description.
+Show initial abilities of Pokemon with its description

 ## API and Data Sample